 Step 6: Use the QR code to make the poster for each of your students.
 I included a quote of what the child is saying, so that people walking by will still be able to know what is happening in the picture without scanning the code.

 Step 7: Share the QR code!
 Ours are on the board outside of our classroom so it gets plenty of traffic.
-I have a QR code scanner installed on the Ipads in our room so if someone wants to listen, they will be able to.
-Alternatively, Snapchat is also a QR code scanner (that is what I personally use).
+I have a QR code scanner installed on the iPads in our room so if someone wants to listen, they will be able to.
+Alternatively, Snapchat is also a QR code scanner (that is what I personally use), and newer phones have a scanner built into the phone app.

 How do you share authentic student voice in your classroom?